ValentinBrclz/sumup-payments/README.md

     }

+The URI parameter `checkoutId` should be the `id` obtained in step 3.2 (B) as part of the checkout response from SumUp, for example:

+    /v0.1/checkouts/80e5e401-a503-4333-a446-6f190c08d617?otp={auth_code}

+    {
+      "payment_type":"card",
+        "card": {
+            "cvv": "...",
+            "expiry_month": "01",
+            "expiry_year": "2016",
+            "number": ".......",
+          "name":"...."
+        }
+    }

-The path parameter `checkoutId` is set to the checkout id obtained in step 3.2 (B) ant the query parameter `otp` is set to the authorization code obtained in 3.3 (C)
+And the query parameter `otp` should be the authorization code obtained in 3.3 (C).

-The above request will return a checkout object (see 3.2 for example).
+After you make this request, SumUp will respond with a checkout object (see 3.2 for an example).

 ###3.6 Additional steps (D1,F)
-After processing a checkout the client can check its state by a GET request.
-This call will return a checkout object as described in 3.2
+After processing a checkout, the client can check its state via GET request.
+This call will return a checkout object as described in 3.2.

 Example request: